qvieth/myblog/content/posts/hrm_draft.md

 ### - practical impliications:

-3. Third, the present study provides directions for practical use.
+3. the present study provides directions for practical use.
 Since work engagement is linked to beneficial outcomes at the individual and organisational levels

-   - The present study suggests that fostering autonomous motivation may simultaneously lead to an increase in work engagement and a decrease in workaholism and burnout.
+   - The present study suggests that fostering autonomous motivation +> work engagement and -> in workaholism and burnout.

+=> to achieve this:

-   - One way to achieve this is by making jobs more attractive and challenging to employees, and adopting an autonomy-supportive management style that includes being emphatic, offering choices, and providing meaningful rationales for doing particular tasks
+- making jobs more attractive and challenging to employees,
+- adopting an autonomy-supportive management style (being emphatic, offering choices, and providing meaningful rationales for doing particular tasks)

 ---